 By mail/ in writing: You may mail your voter registration application to the State Election Board.
 The card is already addressed, but you must add a first-class postage stamp.
 If you fill out your voter registration application form at a tag agency when you get your driver's license or when you apply for assistance at a government agency, the agency will mail the form to the State Election Board for you.

-By fax: Contact your County Election Board by phone before sending any faxes.
+By fax: Contact your county Board of Elections by phone before sending any faxes.

 VERIFYING YOUR VOTER REGISTRATION STATUS

 Who can vote absentee:Any registered voter can vote absentee.
 However, if you are a voter who is physically incapacitated, caring for another who is physically incapacitated you may submit your application by mail, fax or by an agent.
 Voters in nursing homes may submit their applications by mail, fax or telegraph.